top of page

 liquor or liqueur

 Just to clarify, "liquor" is a general term that refers to distilled alcoholic beverages such as vodka, rum, and whiskey.
-In contrast, "liqueur" is a specific type of liquor that is sweetened and flavored with various ingredients, including fruits, herbs, or spices; an example of this is Amaretto liqueur.
+In contrast, "liqueur" is a specific type of liquor that is sweetened and flavoured with various ingredients, including fruits, herbs, or spices; an example of this is Amaretto liqueur.
 Therefore, all liqueurs are liquors, but not all liquors are liqueurs.

 Amaretto - A Sweet Delight with a Nutty Twist

-Popular Brands of Amaretto
+Popular Amaretto Brands

 Classic Amaretto Cocktails

-How to Drink Amaretto?
+How to Enjoy Amaretto?

 Amaretto Madeleines